 Prior to joining BrownWinick, Amy held positions in various government and nonprofit agencies, including the Iowa Department of Public Health, the YMCA of Greater Des Moines, and the American Red Cross.

-Amy was admitted to the Iowa bar in 2019.
+Amy is a member of the John R. Grubb YMCA Advisory Board.
+She was admitted to the Iowa bar in 2019.